 You can also call the File Clerk at the local police station to inform them that a review application has been lodged and confirm that they will put a hold on executing the warrant.

-After a warrant has been executed (i.e. the police have come to the property and changed the locks) the tenancy has legally ended and a rehearing cannot be granted.
+After a warrant has been executed (i.e. the police have come to the property and changed the locks) the rental agreement has legally ended and a rehearing cannot be granted.